Disappearance of Annie McCarrick: Disappearance

 McCarrick disappeared on Friday, March 26, 1993.
 She had left her apartment in Dublin so that she could go to the Wicklow Mountains for the day.
 She had asked a friend to accompany her, but her friend declined.
 CCTV captured images of McCarrick in the Allied Irish Bank location in Sandymount, where she was seen withdrawing money from her bank account.
 She did some shopping at Quinnsworth supermarket before returning to her apartment at 3:00 pm.
 She was seen on a bus at about 3:40 pm in Ranelagh heading toward Enniskerry.

+Glencullen

 Some time later that evening between 8 pm and 10 pm, the doorman at Johnnie Fox's pub in Glencullen claims to have seen McCarrick at the pub accompanied by a young man who was wearing a wax jacket.
 Allegedly, McCarrick had gone to see an Irish music and dancing show, a traditional event called the Hooley Show, but did not realise that there was a cover charge.
 McCarrick's male friend then paid for her, accompanying her to watch the show.
 Nobody saw either McCarrick or her male friend leave the pub, and the man's identity has never been discovered.
 However, it is believed that this was a false sighting and that McCarrick might have gone missing sometime after arriving in Enniskerry.
 As it was dark and wet outside that night, it seems unlikely that McCarrick would have walked all the way from Enniskerry to Glencullen, which was 6 km (4 miles) away.